The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 • The difference between variable vs fixed mortgage rates.

-• 5 Reasons why a variable rate could lead to more savings for years to come, including:
+• 5 Reasons why a variable rate could lead to more savings for years to come, including (Updated November 2024):

 • Historical, long-term evidence of variable rate cost savings.

-• When the variable rate should stop increasing, and when it’s expected to drop.
-(Updated April 2024)
+• When and by how much the variable rate is expected to drop.

 • How to minimize the risk associated with a variable rate mortgage.